-- 1.2.1.1 It shall be the personal responsibility of the faculty member to demonstrate that he or she meets the applicable qualifications for reappointment, tenure, or promotion. - 1.2.1.2 Appropriate unit administrators are charged with the responsibility for recommending appointments, reappointments, non-reappointments, and promotions., the unit administrator shall obtain appropriate faculty counsel before making recommendations. - 1.2.1.3 When the unit administrator is unable to act in accord with the faculty recommendation, the reasons shall be communicated in writing to the faculty committee that provided the counsel. - 1.2.1.4 All recommendations generated by the unit personnel committee
+- 1.2.1.1 It shall be the personal responsibility of the faculty member to demonstrate that he or she meets the applicable qualifications for reappointment, tenure, or promotion. - 1.2.1.2 Appropriate unit administrators are charged with the responsibility for recommending appointments, reappointments, non-reappointments, and promotions., the unit administrator shall obtain appropriate faculty counsel before making recommendations. - 1.2.1.3 When the unit administrator is unable to act in accord with the faculty recommendation, the reasons shall be communicated in writing to the faculty committee that provided the counsel. - 1.2.1.4 All recommendations generated by the unit personnel committee and by the unit administrator shall be available to the

-&lt;sup>8 Unit Personnel Committee.
+&lt;sup>17 Unit Personnel Committee.
 At the Unit level, the body designated by the faculty within a department to provide appropriate faculty counsel on personnel matters shall be referred to in this policy statement as the unit personnel committee.
 The responsibility of the unit personnel committee is to recommend whether or not the candidate has met each of the applicable criteria and qualifications for the personnel action being considered.
 The composition of the unit personnel committee shall be: A minimum of 3 voting faculty members are required to be at the same rank as, or above, that being sought by the candidate.